 Broadband Speed

 INDUSTRY, INNOVATION AND INFRASTRUCTURE

 40-70mbps

 Source : Malaysian Communication and Multimedia Commission

 Targets 2030

 1.5 million Ridership of public transportation Increase 15 % of registration per year

-1 Gbp high speed broadband
+1 Gbps high speed broadband

 SMART PARKING SYSTEM The city council implemented another measure to reduce the number of cars in the city and to alleviate traffic congestion - the Smart Parking System.
 The system allowed users to have real-time access to the smart parking system and management using an app.
 Users can easily locate vacant parking lots and make cashless payments using the app.
 The system allowed motorists to plan their journeys early and to seek parking spots effectively so that they do not have to drive around aimlessly in search of vacant lots, thus cutting down the time cars are making its rounds on the roads.
 CENTRAL AREA TRANSIT To increase mobility of residents in the city, the Central Area Transit (CAT) bus service was introduced as a free service for residents to travel around the city conveniently.
 The service is temporarily suspended due to the pandemic but it will be reintroduced in future during recovery from the pandemic.
-SETTING UP SMART BUS STOP The setting up of smart bus stops.
+SETTING UP SMART BUS STOP Smart bus stops were introduced in 2019.
 The pilot smart bus stop was set up in Jalan Sungai Dua on September 5 in 2019.
-The smart bus stop provides wifi facility, USB charging ports, a panic button, a rooftop solar panel, CCTVs and a digital directory.
+The smart bus stop provides WiFi facility, USB charging ports, a panic button, a rooftop solar panel, CCTVs and a digital directory.
 The bus stop aimed to transform the whole experience of taking public transport and to encourage more people to take public transport.

-SDG 11 Make cities and human settlements inclusive, safe, resilient and sustainable Based on the concept of creating an intelligent, liveable and happy city, various programmes and action plans were implemented towards this goal.
-Projects such as Mobility As A Service, Green Connector, Back Lane Transformation, Barrier Free Environment, Repopulation George Town and Business Improvement District Scheme (BIDS) were planned, implemented and activated.
-11.1 Access to adequate and affordable housing 11.2 Safe, affordable, accessible & sustainable green 11.6 Reduce air quality and waste 11.7 Inclusive and accessible green and public space Open Space Area
+SDG 11 Make cities and human settlements inclusive, safe, resilient and sustainable

+11.1 Access to adequate and affordable housing

+11.2 Safe, affordable, accessible & sustainable green 11.6 Reduce air quality and waste

+11.7 Inclusive and accessible green and public space Open Space Area

+AND COMMUNITIES

+Population in World Heritage Sites

 Usage of Public Bicycle

 Waste Disposed at Landfill (Metric Tons)

-2013 YEAR Source : City Council of Penang Island 2019

 Targets 2030

-10 000 - 15 000 population in World Heritage Sites

-45 000 ridership of public bicycle

-0.55 kg/capita waste disposed at landfill
+10 000 - 15 000 population in World Heritage Sites 45 000 ridership of public bicycle 0.55 kg/capita waste disposed at landfill

 46 88 Neighbourhood Pocket parks parks

 The city council aims to turn George Town into an inclusive city that is intelligent, liveable and happy so that it is safe, resilient and sustainable for its citizens.
 Mobility is an important element to ensure liveability of a city and this was where the Mobility As a Service (MaaS) system comes in.
-The city council introduced the MaaS with the Green Connector project as one of its components.
-The MaaS is a comprehensive mobility plan to people while reducing carbon move emissions.
-The MaaS covers public buses, eparking system, hailina, smart walking, cycling, Intelligent Video Analytics and in future, water taxies.
+The city council introduced MaaS with the Green Connector project as one of its components.
+MaaS is a comprehensive mobility plan to people while reducing move carbon emissions.
+The MaaS covers public buses, eparking system, hailing, smart walking, cycling, Intelligent Video Analytics and in future, water taxies.
 It brings together all mobility from elements of the many components under the Green Connectors project to public transportation.
 GREEN CONNECTORS The Penang Bicycle Lane Master Plan with a goal of creating 200km of cycling routes all around Penang Island is an additional complement to the green connectors project for the city.
 The bicycle lanes will be a combination of dedicated and shared lanes that snaked through the city, through the coasts and within townships for cyclists to travel all around the island without generating carbon.
 To further encourage more people to cycle everywhere instead of driving, a bike sharing system was introduced 2017.
 The number of bike ridership in increased in 2018 and 2019 but dropped in 2020 due to the pandemic when less people are outside.
 The city council hoped to reach a target ridership of 45,000 annually by 2025.